open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ## xxxData

-MMEngine divides the data elements into three categories:
+MMEngine categorizes the data elements into three categories:

 - InstanceData: mainly for high-level tasks that encapsulated all instance-related data in the image, such as bounding boxes, labels, instance masks, key points, polygons, tracking ids, etc. All instance-related data has the same **length**, which is the number of instances in the image.
-- PixelData: mainly for low-level tasks and some high-level tasks that need perception pixel-level labels. `PixelData` encapsulates pixel-level data such as segmentation map for semantic segmentations, flow map for optical flow tasks, panoptic seg map for panoramic segmentions, and various images generated by the bottom-level tasks like super-resolution maps, denoising maps, and other various style maps generated.
-These data are characterized as three-dimensional or four-dimensional arrays, with the last two dimentsions being the height and width of the data.
-The height and the width are same.
+- PixelData: mainly for low-level tasks and some high-level tasks that require pixel-level labels.
+It encapsulates pixel-level data such as segmentation map for semantic segmentations, flow map for optical flow tasks, panoptic segmentation map for panoramic segmentations, and various images generated by bottom-level tasks like super-resolution maps, denoising maps, and other various style maps generated.
+These data typically have three or four dimensions, with the last two dimensions representing the height and width of the data, which are consistent across the dataset.
-- LabelData: mainly for encapsulating label level data such as image classification, categories in multi-categorization, category content of the generated images in image generation, or texts in text recoginition.
+- LabelData: mainly for encapsulating label-level data, such as class labels in image classification or multi-class classification, content categories for generated images in image generation, text in text recognition tasks, and more.

 ### InstanceData

-[`InstanceData`](mmengine.structures.InstanceData) builds on top of the `BaseDataElement` and restricts the stored data to have the same length.

-For example, in object detection tasks, suppose there are N instances in one image.
-All the bboxes and labels of the image can be stored in `InstanceData`, and the bboxes and labels of `InstanceData` have the same length.

-In this way, MMEngine added the following features to `InstanceData`:
+[`InstanceData`](mmengine.structures.InstanceData) builds upon `BaseDataElement` and introduces restrictions on the data stored in `data`, requiring that the length of the data is consistent.
+For example, in object detection, assuming an image has N objects (instances), you can store all the bounding boxes and labels in InstanceData, where the lengths of bounding boxes and label in InstanceData are the same.
+Based on this assumption, InstanceData is extended to include the following features:

-- supports length checking of the data store in `InstanceData`
+- length validation of the data stored in InstanceData's data.
-- supports dictionary-like accessing and editing
+- support for dictionary-like access and assignment of attributes in the `data`.
-- supports basic indexing, slicing and other advanced querying features
+- support for basic indexing, slicing, and advanced indexing capabilities.
-- supports concatenation of data with the **same `key`** but from different `InstanceData`
+- support for concatenation of InstanceData with the same keys but different instances.

-These extended functions support both basic data structures such as `torch.tensor`, `numpy.dnarray`, `list`, `str` and `tuple`, and customized data structures, as long as they have implemented the `__len__`, `__getitem__` and `cat` fields.
+These extended features support basic data structures such as `torch.tensor`, `numpy.ndarray`, list, str, and tuple, as well as custom data structures, as long as the custom data structure implements `__len__`, `__getitem__`, and `cat` methods.

 #### Data verification